 Chapter 5: Hope

-It was Tuesday.
-The rain returned to the campground, though this time it was gentle, almost a mist that fell upon the forest and the cabins.
-Rayne, Elias, and Avery had just gotten off of the bus, and Rayne numbly began to walk to his cabin.
-Avery was right beside him, and the chatty blonde was going on about something that had happened in one of his classes.
+It was Tuesday afternoon.
+Rain returned to the campground, though this time it was gentle—almost a mist that fell upon the forest and cabins.
+Rayne, Elias, and Avery had just gotten off the bus, and Rayne numbly began to walk to his cabin.
+Avery was right beside him, going on about something that had happened in one of his classes.

 Rayne wasn't listening.
 Avery was always talking, so Rayne had to learn to pick up on when he said something worth hearing.
-And right now, the boy was on fast-forward.
+Right now, the boy was on fast-forward.

 "Hey," Elias' voice interrupted Avery.
 The teenagers stood at the spot where they diverged to get to their own spaces, and Rayne looked over at Elias when he spoke.
-Elias smiled at Rayne.
+Elias smiled.
 "Did you want to hang out for a little in the Clay Cabin with me?"

-Avery had stopped too, and he frowned.
+Avery had stopped too and frowned.
 He waved at Elias and Rayne.
 "I'm gonna go see what Greg is making for dinner!"
-And the blonde boy doubled back the way they came, toward the Airstream where Greg and Clay lived.
-The Airstream was the home of the men while they remodeled the house on the property next door.
+The blonde boy doubled back the way they had come, toward the Airstream where Greg and Clay lived.
+The Airstream was their home while they remodeled the house on the property next door.
 The guys had big plans for that place, and they were getting closer all the time to completing it.

-Rayne was a little surprised by Elias' question.
-And a part of him was pleased.
-He liked Elias, he had the first moment he saw the boy.
-Rayne smiled a little.
+Rayne was a little surprised by Elias' question, and a part of him was pleased.
+He liked Elias, he had the first moment he'd laid eyes on him.
+He smiled a little.
 "Yeah.
 That'd be great."
 He gripped the backpack strap over his shoulder.
 "Let me drop this off at my cabin.
 I'll be over after."

-Elias nodded, and the boy turned toward the Clay Cabin.
-Rayne stepped a little faster, and he put his bag on the futon in the cabin he shared with Avery.
+Elias nodded and turned toward the Clay Cabin.
+Rayne stepped a little faster and put his bag on the futon in the cabin he shared with Avery.
 Rayne slept on the futon, so that was "his" space in the little dwelling.
-And for all of his faults, Avery respected that.
+For all of his faults, Avery respected that.

-Rayne left his temporary home, and he soon stood at the half-open door to Elias' favorite place on the campground.
-He knocked gently on the door, and he poked his head inside.
+Leaving his temporary home, Rayne soon stood at the half open door to Elias' favorite place on the campground.
+Knocking gently on the door, he poked his head inside.

-Elias had a clay-smeared bucket in one hand, and he smiled.
+Elias had a clay-smeared bucket in one hand and smiled.
 "Come in."
-Rayne stepped inside, and he watched as Elias set down his clay, then he poured a little water from another bucket on top of the yellowish-orange chunk of earth.
-Elias glanced at Rayne's face.
+Rayne stepped inside, watching as Elias set down his clay, then poured a little water from another bucket on top of the yellowish-orange chunk of earth.
+Elias glanced at him.
 "I'm just liquifying this stuff so I can pass it through a sieve."
 He grimaced.
 "This is raw clay from the bank of the river.
 And it has all sorts of junk in it.
-But the color is awesome.
-And I want to see if I can use it."
+But the color is awesome, and I want to see if I can use it."

 "Oh.
 Okay."
 Rayne sat on the futon, and he watched as Elias moved around the cabin to put all of his things in order.
 Rayne's eyes landed on something on Elias' worktable, covered with a tarp.

-Elias finished his little chores, then he followed Rayne's gaze to the reasonably large, concealed object.
+Elias finished his little chores, then followed Rayne's gaze to the fairly large, concealed object.
 He grinned.
-"This is something I've been working on for a few months.
-Off and on as I find the time."
+"This is something I've been working on for a while—off and on as I find time."
 Elias put a hand on the tarp.
 "You want to see it?"

 "Yeah!"
 Rayne found Elias' work amazing.
-The things the blonde boy did with clay stupefied him.
+The things he did with clay were stunning.
 He leaned forward from his spot on the futon.

-Elias removed the tarp, and under it was an intricate and twisted serpent.
-It was in a figure-eight, laying on its side, and it doubled back and bit its own tail to create an infinity symbol.
-About half of the serpent had beautiful, realistic scales, while the rest of it was blank, awaiting Elias' hands to work their magic on the piece.
+Elias removed the tarp, and under it was an intricate, twisted serpent.
+It was in a figure-eight, lying on its side, doubling back and biting its own tail to create an infinity symbol.
+About half of the serpent had beautiful, realistic scales, while the rest was smooth, awaiting Elias' hands to work their magic on the piece.

 "Wow."
-Rayne didn't even feel himself make the decision to stand up to get closer to the sculpture.
-But his feet carried him, right over next to Elias where the boy stood with the clay-stained tarp in his hand.
+Rayne didn't even remember making the decision to stand up to get closer to the sculpture.
+But his feet carried him, right over to where Elias stood with the clay-stained tarp in his hand.

 Rayne laughed.
 "Uh, yeah."
 He shook his head.
 "I don't know how you make this stuff."
 Then Rayne glanced at Elias.
-Their eyes met.
 "I could never make anything like this."

-Elias smiled, and he covered the unfinished sculpture.
+Elias smiled and covered the unfinished sculpture.
 "Maybe not.
 But you can do other stuff I can't."

-Elias gazed quietly at him until Rayne finally turned his head and he looked at Elias.
+Elias gazed quietly at him until Rayne finally turned his head to look at him.
 He smiled at Rayne.
 "Oh, like calculus?"
 He laughed and shook his head.
 "You're so smart, Rayne.
 You're taking all of those advanced classes.
 Aren't they worth college credit?"